 This is an interview with Kyle Cetrulo, Founder and CEO of AuxoCell Laboratories, a company specializing in solid tissue processing using its AC:Px System.
-In addition to heading Auxocell and being a thought-leader on perinatal stem cells, Kyle is an organizer for the upcoming 2nd Annual Perinatal Stem Cell Society Conference that will take place March 2-4, 2016 in Aspen, CO.
+In addition to heading Auxocell and being a thought-leader on perinatal stem cells, Kyle is an organizer for the upcoming 2nd Annual Perinatal Stem Cell Society Conference that will take place each March in Aspen, CO.

 Interview with Kyle Cetrulo of AuxoCell Labs